SAME (tractors): From the Italian economic boom to the late 1970s

 1961 was the year of the SAME Puledro and the Samecar, a tractor which, after working the land, could then also be used to transport produce in its load bay.
 A new range of 6 and 8 cylinder engines was also developed during this period.

 At the Verona expo in 1965, SAME presented its new V engines and the Italia V, Atlanta, Sametto V and 450 V tractors.
 Another major development was the change from traditional rounded cowls to a more modern, boxy design.

 The Centauro range, consisting of three different models, was launched in 1965.
 These tractors were powered by a 3500 cm3 V4 engine producing 55 HP, with 8 forward speeds, 4 reverse speeds and a top speed of 34.8 km/h.

 The 1972 Corsaro 70 and Saturno 80 tractors were presented in 1972.
-In 1973, SAME bought Lamborghini Trattori S.p.A. from Ferruccio Lamborghini, in its own range.
+In 1973, SAME bought Lamborghini Trattori S.p.A. from Ferruccio Lamborghini.
 In 1979, SAME acquired the Swiss Hürlimann Traktoren brand and changed its name to Gruppo SLH (SAME+Lamborghini+Hürlimann), becoming the second largest tractor producer in Italy and a leading manufacturer on a global scale.